skopd9/baseprop/README.md

 ### Code Style

-The project uses:
 - TypeScript for type safety
 - ESLint for code linting
-- Prettier for code formatting
 - Tailwind CSS for styling
+- Functional components with hooks

 ## 🚀 Deployment